1 9 9 0 – 1 9 9 5 (UK)

 Before two blockbuster movies and an animated series, Mr Bean was simply a sitcom.
 Albeit one that up to 18 million viewers watched, and one that revolved entirely around Rowan Atkinson’s titular character, Matilda Ziegler as his girlfriend, Irma Gobb, and a teddy bear.

-“Mr Bean is very, very self-contained,” Atkinson explained, “because he’s so introspective and so selfish and so self-centered that there’s no particular need to have another person in the scene.”
+“Mr Bean is very, very self-contained,” Atkinson explained, “because he’s so introspective and so selfish and so self-centred that there’s no particular need to have another person in the scene.”

 Effectively a vehicle for Atkinson’s mime skills, this near-silent comedy revolved around the gormless, friendless, brainless little chap with a flair for causing havoc.